hotosm/docs/docs/ai-guide/ai-assisted-coding-guide.md

 ### 5. Review Everything

 - Read every line of generated code.
-- Check that it uses existing project libraries and patterns rather than reinventing solutions.
+- Check that it uses existing project libraries and patterns rather than reinventing solutions (see [prefer existing libraries](#prefer-existing-libraries)).
 - Run the tests.
 If there are no tests, write them before accepting the code.
 - Ask yourself: "Could I explain this to a colleague?"
 If not, dig deeper before committing.
-- Ask yourself: "Am I overcomplicating this?"
-LLMs often apply complex patterns to problems that have simpler, well-maintained solutions (see [prefer existing libraries](#prefer-existing-libraries)).
+- Ask yourself: "Am I overcomplicating this?".
+Often a problem is poorly framed & LLMs apply complex patterns to solve them.
+Perhaps reframing might lead to a simpler solution.
 - Where possible, add detailed comments as to **why** a line of code is needed (not explaining _what_ the line of code does, which should be self-explanatory, and is often what LLMs do).

 ### 6. Keep Changes Small